vschwaberow/rustgenhash/README.md

 - file

 After selecting the mode you will need to provide the -a switch for selecting a suitable hashing algorithm and a string or file to be hashed.
-The stdio mode allows you to pipe to the `rustgenhash` command.
+The stdio mode allows you to pipe to the `rgh` command.
 The tool will hash the passed lines from the stdio (useful for hashing password lists).

 The file mode supports hashing of multiple files in a directory and currently works non-recursive.